mit-orcd/orcd-docs-edit/docs/software/python.md

 This will create an environment at the path `~/my_project/my_project_env`.

 !!!Note
     Virtual Environment documentation and tutorials will often tell you to run the command `python3 -m venv .venv` to create an environment.
 The `.` at the beginning of `.venv` creates a hidden directory in the current working directory.
 You won't see this directory if you run the `ls` command by itself, run `ls -a` to see hidden files and directories.
-If you are new to virtual environments and Linux we recommend using a descriptive name for your environment that is not hidden (doesn't start with `.`).
+If you are new to virtual environments and Linux we recommend using a descriptive name for your environment, such as `projectname_venv`.

 By default environments will be fully isolated and Python will only see the packages you've installed in the environment.
 You can signal your virtual environment to "see" system installed packages by using the flag `--system-site-packages` when creating the environment.
-This is useful when the module you are using has packages already installed.
+This is useful when the miniforge module has some of the packages you are using.
 For example:

 ```bash
 python3 -m venv --system-site-packages my_project_env